ghas-projects/docs/code-scanning.md

 ### Bundle Database

-Create a relocatable archive of a CodeQL database.
+The [`codeql database bundle`](https://docs.github.com/en/enterprise-cloud@latest/code-security/reference/code-scanning/codeql/codeql-cli-manual/database-bundle) command creates a relocatable archive of a CodeQL database.

 A command that zips up the useful parts of the database.
 This will only include the mandatory components, unless the user specifically requests that results, logs, TRAP, or similar should be included.